ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val body : kotlin.Any =  // kotlin.Any |
-val locale : kotlin.String = en_US // kotlin.String | The locale of the returned category, supported is en_US and en_GB.
+val locale : kotlin.String = en_US // kotlin.String | The display name of the returned category, supported is en_US (for American English) and en_GB (for British English).
 try {
     val result : kotlin.Any = apiInstance.classifyGroceryProductBulk(body, locale)
     println(result)